-If you’re building or upgrading a desktop PC, you’ve probably noticed by now that graphics cards have been scarce (which is to say, expensive) over the last few years thanks to supply chain problems and pent-up buyer demand.
-Things are improving, though, and there are some good GPU deals popping up online if you’ve got a sharp eye and quick fingers.
-We can make your search a little easier: Below, we’ve sniffed out the best GPU deals that are currently available, along with a short buying guide.
-Bear in mind, that in this market, shopping for a pre-built desktop might be a better choice depending on how old your existing rig is — and if that’s the route you want to take, be sure to check out these gaming PC deals.
+Graphics cards have really started to come down in price recently, which means now is an excellent time to capitalize on some great deals and upgrade your old card — or build a whole new rig.
+Because there are so many good GPU deals popping up online, we’ve tried to make your search a little easier: Below, we’ve sniffed out the best GPU deals that are currently available, along with a short buying guide.
+Bear in mind, that in this market, shopping for a pre-built desktop might be a better choice depending on how old your existing rig is, instead of upgrading components piecemeal — and if that’s the route you want to take, be sure to check out these gaming PC deals.

 If you want to see how this card’s specs and performance line up against the previous generation models, check out the Nvidia GTX 1660 Ti vs. RTX 2060 comparison.
 Otherwise, this little guy packs a lot of punch with 6GB of GDDR6 dedicated VRAM, dual cooling fans, and a VR-ready design.
 GPU clock speeds are rated at 1,785 MHz, and it supports up to four